rtidhonbe/rtidhonbe/README.md

 npm start
 ```

-The app runs on `http://localhost:3000` by default.
+the app runs on `http://localhost:3000` by default.

-### Production deployment
+### production deployment

-For production, place the app behind a reverse proxy (nginx) with HTTPS.
+for production, place the app behind a reverse proxy (nginx) with HTTPS.
 The app includes:

-- Helmet security headers (CSP, HSTS, X-Frame-Options)
+- helmet security headers (CSP, HSTS, X-Frame-Options)
-- Rate limiting on login and send endpoints
+- rate limiting on login and send endpoints
-- Session fixation protection
+- session fixation protection
 - CSRF protection via Origin header validation and SameSite strict cookies
-- Server-side input validation on all user-submitted fields
+- server-side input validation on all user-submitted fields

-## Project structure
+## project structure

 ```
 rtidhonbe/